ryanisaacg/quicksilver/README.md

 A good way to get started with Quicksilver is to
 [read and run the examples](https://github.com/ryanisaacg/quicksilver/tree/master/examples) which also serve as tutorials.
-IF you have any questions, feel free to open an issue or ask for help in the [#gamdev channel in the Rust Community Discord](https://discord.gg/aVESxV8) from other Quicksilver users and developers.
+If you have any questions, feel free to open an issue or ask for help in the [#gamdev channel in the Rust Community Discord](https://discord.gg/aVESxV8) from other Quicksilver users and developers.